 Apple AirPlay 2 is finally here.
 Here's everything you need to know about Apple's next-generation streaming tech.

 At WWDC 2017, Apple teased AirPlay 2 – the update to Apple’s longstanding streaming protocol.
-Now, a whole year later, it has finally rolled out as part of the the iOS 11.4 update.
+A whole year later and it finally rolled out as part of the the iOS 11.4 update.
 That was some wait.